w3c/w3c-website-redesign-html/docs/settings/README.md

 ## Breakpoints

-Number variables corresponding to generic viewport measurements.
+Number variables corresponding to generic viewport measurements, and used within media query mixins.
 These values can be updated and new variables added as required for your project's needs.

 The `$text-measure` variable is used to limit the maximum line length of text content for [improved readability](http://webtypography.net/2.1.2).